okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/devices/index.md

 <ApiOperation method="get" url="/api/v1/meta/schemas/device/default" />

 Fetches a Device schema from Okta service.
-API clients can use this schema to validate device object.
+API clients can use this schema to validate Device object.

 ##### Request Path Parameters